-Our team of engineers and experts will work with you to gather all project requirements, assess factors such as energy use and roof or property site, compare different solar panel systems, and develop a final plan that includes a site plan, electrical specifications and wiring diagram, engineering calculations, product specifications, purchase order and materials list.
+At Our team of in-house engineers and experts will work with you to gather all project requirements, assess factors such as energy use and roof or property site, compare different solar panel systems, and develop a final plan that includes a site plan, electrical specifications and wiring diagram, engineering calculations, product specifications, purchase order and materials list.
 Everything you need to get going in your neighborhood.

-Regarding residential solar systems, the goal is usually to generate enough electricity to power the entire household.
+Regarding residential solar systems in your area, the goal is usually to generate enough electricity to power the entire household.
 This requires us to design and consult on assessing the energy consumption patterns and needs of the occupants.
 Factors such as roof orientation, available space for solar panels, shading from nearby trees or buildings, and local weather conditions play vital roles in determining the system’s performance as well.

 For commercial solar systems, additional factors come into play.
 Businesses operate differently than residences and often have higher energy demands.
 Therefore, analyzing historical energy usage data becomes crucial to designing a sufficiently sized system.
 Other considerations include roof load capacity for larger arrays, electrical infrastructure upgrades if required, and potential integration with existing backup power systems.

-Consider a hotel that is keen on switching to solar energy.
+Consider a hotel in your area that is interested on switching to solar energy.
 They not only need to account for their current electrical consumption but also anticipate future growth and increased power demands from amenities such as spas or additional rooms added over time.

 While both residential and commercial systems reap financial benefits through energy savings and potential government incentives, the process of designing and installing a solar system requires professional expertise to maximize efficiency and ensure long-term success.

-Before embarking on your renewable energy journey, it is crucial for us to conduct a thorough analysis of your property and its geographical location.
+Before embarking on your renewable energy journey, it is crucial for us to conduct a thorough analysis of your property and its overall scope.
 This step is essential to determine the feasibility and optimize the design of your solar system.

 Let’s imagine you are a homeowner considering installing a solar system on your roof.
 The first aspect to assess is the orientation and pitch of your roof.

 South-facing roofs with minimal shading tend to yield the highest solar electricity output.
 However, east or west-facing roofs can still be viable due to all of the sun we tend to get in our state.

 Another critical factor in analyzing your property is considering any obstacles that may cast shadows on your solar panels.